Mazda Cosmo: Series JC (Eunos Cosmo, 1990–1996)

 The Eunos Cosmo (loosely based on the 1985 MX-03 concept car) started production in 1990 on the new JC platform.
 The Eunos Cosmo was the top-line touring flagship of the Eunos luxury channel.
 It is the only Mazda to use a triple-rotor engine.
-The car was a 2+2 coupé and was loaded with power amenities.
-Following the Japanese luxury theme, only an electronically controlled 4-speed automatic transmission was available.
+The car was a 2+2 coupé and was loaded with power amenities and other luxuries.
+Following the Japanese luxury theme, only an electronically controlled 4-speed automatic transmission was available that could be placed in manual shift mode and would change the gear selection in the dashboard display from PRNDSL for automatic transmission operation and PRND321 for manual transmission use.

-In Japan, its sole market, sales were affected by the fact that this series Cosmo no longer complied with Japanese government dimension regulations, and Japanese buyers were liable for yearly taxes for driving a larger car compared to previous generations.
-Compounding matters further was the Japanese asset price bubble burst.